 - Transfusion reaction

-- Drugs and toxins (Alcohol, paracetamol, anabolic steroids, isoniazid, amanita toxin, chlorpromazine, flucloxacillin, halothane)
+- Drugs/toxins: Alcohol, paracetamol, anabolic steroids, Isoniazid, amanita toxin, chlorpromazine, flucloxacillin, halothane

-- Others (fatty liver of pregnancy, primary biliary cirrhosis, amyloidosis, metastatic carcinoma, neonatal jaundice)
+- Other: Fatty liver of pregnancy, primary biliary cirrhosis, amyloidosis, metastatic carcinoma, neonatal jaundice

 - Pancreatic carcinoma

 An accurate history and examination will help to identify factors that differentiate the causes of jaundice.

 It is important to ask about the following risk factors:

 - Transfusion of blood products

 - Sexual contact with a person known to have hepatitis or promiscuous sexual activity

 - Intravenous drug misuse